-Currently - in July, our mission focus is -
+Currently - in July and August, our mission focus is -

 We support the Matthew Tree Project over the summer when need is highest as there are no free school meals provided.
 The Matthew Tree Project strives to empower and support people in Bristol who have fallen into crisis, through food provision, training and continuing support.

 BMS works among some of the most marginalised and least evangelised people, in some of the most fragile places on earth.
 They aim to bring life in all its fullness through seven key ministries: church, development, education, health, justice, leadership and relief.